xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

  sense for that job to be a performed on-site by a non-virtual person who could chase people around the office, instead of typing emails all night in the wrong time zone.
 <br><br>
-We then added many more features to Human and SceneJS, including a streaming asset server, physically-based rendering (PBR), geometry and texture compression, particle systems and an improved post-effects pipeline.
+Throwing the git pull requests back and forth, we then added many more features to Human and SceneJS, including a streaming asset server, physically-based rendering (PBR), geometry and texture compression, particle systems and an improved post-effects pipeline.
 <br><br>
-For post-effects support in SceneJS, Tarek built an extensible plugin-based architecture based off his own open source WebGL engine, [PicoGL](https://tsherif.github.io/picogl.js/).
+For the post-effects support, Tarek built an extensible plugin-based architecture based off his own open source WebGL engine, [PicoGL](https://tsherif.github.io/picogl.js/).

 ## SceneJS Presentations

 Along the way, I got to write about SceneJS and present it to fellow graphics nerds:

-* Wrote about SceneJS in *OpenGL Insights* 2012, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
+* Wrote a chapter about SceneJS in *OpenGL Insights* 2012, which you can now [download for free](http://127.0.0.1:4000/pdfs/OpenGLInsights.pdf).
 * Talked about SceneJS at the 2015 Berlin WebGL Meetup - [here are the slides](http://slides.com/xeolabs/deck) from that talk, with a few embedded live demos.

 ## Next Steps: xeogl